iron-fish/mobile-wallet/README.md

 ### Running the Mobile App

-You'll need two terminal windows:

-1. Start the Expo development server:

-   - `nx start mobile-app`

-2. In a second terminal, build and run the iOS app:
+1. In a terminal, build and run the iOS app:
    - `nx ios mobile-app`

+- Alternatively, install this [VSCode extension](https://ide.swmansion.com/) for running the app within your editor

 ### Developing Tackle-Box Components

 When making changes to the shared component library (@ironfish/tackle-box), you'll need three terminal windows:

-1. Start the Expo development server:

-   - `nx start mobile-app`

-2. Run the iOS app:
+1. Run the mobile app:

-   - `nx ios mobile-app`

-3. Watch and rebuild tackle-box changes:
+2. Watch and rebuild tackle-box changes:
    - `cd packages/tackle-box`
    - `npm run dev:native`